Traffic light: United States

-In the US, An intersection is usually required to meet one or more of these warrants before a signal is installed.
+In the US, an intersection is usually required to meet one or more of these warrants before a signal is installed.
 However, meeting one or more warrants does not require the installation of a traffic signal, it only suggests that they may be suitable.
 It could be that a roundabout would work better.
 There may be other unconsidered conditions that lead traffic engineers to conclude that a signal is undesirable.
 For example, it may be decided not to install a signal at an intersection if traffic stopped by it will back up and block another, more heavily trafficked intersection.
 Also, if a signal meets only the peak hour warrant, the advantages during that time may not outweigh the disadvantages during the rest of the day.

+China

+In China, the standards for setting traffic signals is defined in GB 14886-2016: Specifications for road traffic signal setting and installation, published in 2016 and implemented in 2017.
+A signal shall be placed at intersections that meet the following criteria: